-In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated differential receivers will not assume invalid logic state.
-There are two precision bias resistors (Rb) of equal value on each daughters board.
-One resistor is tied to the +5 V line and the other is tied to ground.
+In addition to the termination, it is also necessary to apply bias to the twisted-pair network so that when the line is floated, differential receivers will not assume an invalid logic state.
+There are two precision bias resistors (Rb) of equal value on each daughter board.
+One resistor is tied to the +5 V line while the other is tied to ground.
 Each resistor has a jumper associated with it.
-If the two jumpers are installed, the resistor tied to +5 V is connected to the (+) signal line and the grounded resistor is connected to the (-)
+If the two jumpers are installed, the resistor tied to +5 V is connected to the (+) signal line while the grounded resistor is connected to the (-) line.
+This voltage drop will bias the differential receivers into the "1" state when no differential drivers are enabled.
+Differential receivers typically switch at or near zero volts differential and are guaranteed to switch at +/-200 mV.
+Through the transition point, 70 mV of hysteresis will be experienced.
+Therefore, a positive bias of 200 mV or greater will ensure a defined state.
+We recommend that bias be applied to both ends of the wiring segment by installing the two end jumpers located at position E1 on the daughter board.
+This is to be done for only the two NIMs located at the end of the segment.
+All other NIMs will have their jumpers removed.